na-na-hi/renget/archive/ProdiAgy.md

 ###Instructions:
 !!! danger Do not sample previews.
 Completely useless and a waste of time.
 You should instead learn the graphs within Tensorboard.
 !!! danger ==IMPORTANT:== ```train_on_input means training IN blocks (structure), disabling it means training OUT blocks (texture).```
 !!! danger ==OPTIONAL:== ```Set repetitions to 1 and leave epochs as I set it.
-Set only t_max to the total steps you want (recommend leaving on 1200) and wait for the scheduler to reach eta_min (set to 5 here) then stop training.
-Alternatively you can keep going after reaching eta_min as the scheduler will gradually build back up and restart, you can call these scheduler cycles.``` ```t_max``` is the step scaling for your cosine scheduler.
+Set only t_max to the total steps you want (recommend leaving on 400) and wait for the scheduler to reach eta_min (set to 0 here) then stop training.
+Alternatively you can keep going after reaching eta_min as the scheduler will restart.``` ```t_max``` is the step scaling for your cosine scheduler.
 Basically ```scales X axis on your UNET and TE tensorboard graphs.``` This means you can also use this to restart your cosine scheduler (or switch to cosine with restarts) by setting it to less than your total steps.
 !!! note ```Results should never get bad over more steps.``` You could even train for the entirety of those 31337 epochs and still have a good result.
 !!! danger ==IMPORTANT:== ```Default d_coef is 1.0 (0.1-2.0), it scales the d*lr for Prodigy.``` Recommend leaving it like it is but if you overtrain then lower until you don't.
 !!! danger  ==OPTIONAL:== ```Adjust use_bias_correction and/or weight_decay.
 They have a regularization effect.``` ==ALREADY SET.
 SINCE WE ARE USING THIS TRAINING WILL BE LONGER BUT ITS FINE CAUSE IA3 IS WAY TOO FAST ANYWAYS.==